strapi/strapi/docs/3.x.x/guides/deployment.md

 - **OPTIONAL**: You can test to see if the script above works whenever your system reboots with the `sudo reboot` command.
 You will need to login again with your **non-root user** and then run `pm2 list` and `systemctl status pm2-your-name` to verify everything is working.

-Your `Strapi` project is now accessible at: `http://your-ip-address:1337/admin`, in the sections to follow, are a few recommended additional actions to make developing your project more efficient and to set-up a few additional aspects of your server.
+In the sections to follow, are a few recommended additional actions to make developing your project more efficient

+### The ecosystem.config.js file

-- Lastly, you will need to configure a `ecosystem.config.js` file.
-It will establish a `watch` for `pm2` and restart your project whenever any changes are made to files within the Strapi file system itself (such as when an update arrives from GitHub).
+- You will need to configure an `ecosystem.config.js` file.
+It will be used by `pm2` to restart your project whenever any changes are made to files within the Strapi file system itself (such as when an update arrives from GitHub).
 You can read more about this file [here](https://pm2.io/doc/en/runtime/guide/development-tools/).

   - You will need to open your `nano` editor and then `copy/paste` the following: